SinixND/roguelike/README.md

 - Only private member variables: name_

 ### Functions
-- namespace: domain functions (interclass, non-class)
+- namespace: domain/related functions (interclass, non-class)
-- Class: free if no private member needed (eg. getter/setter), member if private member needed (class behaviour)
+- Class: member if private member needed (class internal behaviour), free if no private member needed (eg. getter/setter)
 - For readability only: no new file, but forward declare

 ### New class: